May 05, 2025

 In the academic life of a university that aims to stand out for promoting civil principles inspired by the Church’s Social Doctrine, we cannot overlook the impact of virtues on the daily lives of students and teachers.
 This is a crucial point that we believe requires careful consideration to address the significant challenges of the so-called ‘educational emergency’ in a coherent and original manner.

-The Busch School of Business at The Catholic University of America is involved in an ambitious project, promoted by the Educating Character Initiative, the educational program of Wake Forest University.
+The Busch School of Business at The Catholic University of America is involved in an ambitious project, promoted by the Educating Character Initiative, an educational program at Wake Forest University.
 This project aims to raise awareness of the importance of spreading the theme of virtues among the younger generations and how this can foster relationships within the academic community and between different university institutions.

 Peter K. Kilpatrick, President of The Catholic University of America, emphasizes that such a good practice is rooted in the Church’s Social Doctrine, which states that “virtue and character formation are fundamental to the dialogue between faith and reason, and thus, to our academic community.”
 The program aims to offer a series of supplementary courses and activities that will focus on campus life, providing theoretical knowledge and practical skills that can be useful in the daily lives of students as they prepare to enter the workforce.

-In the project we’re presenting here, The Catholic University of America is joining the Educating Character Initiative program, building on existing courses and introducing new ones.
+In this project, The Catholic University of America joins the Educating Character Initiative program, by building on existing courses and introducing new ones.
 Furthermore, the University will create an online resource catalog for the entire academic community and make the materials accessible to other universities, regardless of their religious or non-religious orientation.

 At present, all students at The Catholic University of America are enrolled in various philosophy and theology courses.
 The degree courses in economics, psychology, nursing, and other fields also incorporate teachings oriented towards the practice of virtues, including “character care”, “virtue diary”, and reflections on “clinical care experiences”.
 These and other practices will be seamlessly integrated into existing and upcoming courses, catering to all university students.

-As stated by Professor Andrew Abela, project leader and Dean of The Busch School of Business, author of the book Superhabits: The Universal System for a Successful Life, whose Italian edition is being printed by Rubbettino, "We are thrilled to formalize and expand our work on fostering student virtue to the entire university community of the Catholic University, in a way that can be further shared throughout higher education."
+As stated by project leader Dr. Andrew Abela, Dean of the Busch School of Business and author of Superhabits: The Universal System for a Successful Life, whose Italian edition is being printed by Rubbettino, "We are thrilled to formalize and expand our work on fostering student virtue to the entire university community of Catholic University, in a way that can be further shared throughout higher education."

 To grasp the civil impact of such an educational approach on working life, consider how consulting firms, leading universities, and business organizations are increasingly focusing on these aspects of daily life.
 These “fundamental capabilities”, also known as “lasting skills”, are crucial not only for enhancing work productivity but also for fostering more decent and humane relationships in all areas of people’s lives.